ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/index.html.markdown

 AC Build Plugins should be considered to be in a Beta state until mention of it is removed from the documentation.

-Please note that at the time of writing (Jan 24th) only [Child Browser](/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/child-browser/) and [Zing Bar Code Scanner](/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/zxing-bar-code-scanner) are currently supported for Windows Phone build.
+Please note that at the time of writing (Mar 4th) only [Child Browser](/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/child-browser/),[Zing Bar Code Scanner](/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/zxing-bar-code-scanner) and [AdMob](/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/ad-mob) plugins are currently supported for Windows Phone build.
 We are working on updating the other plugins for Windows Phone and will update this section as they are supported.

 ## Non AC Developed HTML5+CSS+JS Apps